roy-jingyang/OrdinoR-doc/source/citing.rst

 For BibTeX,

-(bibtex cication to preprint paper to be added)
+(bibtex citation to preprint paper to be added)